Hors Catégorie Vineyards

 Terroir and Vineyard Character

-The Hors Categorie vineyard occupies a steep hillside hidden in the Blue Mountains foothills, where the North Fork converges with the Walla Walla River.
+The Hors Catégorie vineyard occupies a steep hillside hidden in the Blue Mountains foothills, where the North Fork converges with the Walla Walla River.
 Vines cling to the slope beneath ragged cliffs and rocky outcroppings, their roots struggling for nourishment in fractured basalt.
-The steep faces are angled west, south, and east at elevations between 1,300 and 1,500 feet, with two distinct types of very shallow fragmented basalt soils.
-This combination of extreme slope, multiple exposures, low-nutrient soils, and dramatic temperature swings creates a terroir that Baron considers without parallel in the United States.
+The steep south-facing slope begins around 1,300 feet, its very shallow fragmented basalt soils forcing the vines to struggle.
+This combination of extreme slope, low-nutrient soils, and dramatic temperature swings creates a terroir that Baron considers without parallel in the United States.

-- Very shallow fragmented basalt soils of two distinct types force vines to struggle for nourishment
+- Very shallow fragmented basalt soils force vines to struggle for nourishment

 - Vines cling to the hillside beneath ragged cliffs surrounded by rocky outcroppings